mrcavalcanti/mosaicoo/packaging/docker/README.md

-# Grafana Docker image
+# Mosaicoo Docker image

-This topic contains instructions for installing Grafana using the Docker image.
+This topic contains instructions for installing Mosaicoo using the Docker image.

-## Run the Grafana Docker container
+## Run the Mosaicoo Docker container

-Start the Docker container by binding Grafana to external port `3000`.
+Start the Docker container by binding Mosaicoo to external port `3000`.

 ```bash
 docker run -d --name=grafana -p 3000:3000 grafana/grafana